ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 3A32 4849 E290 3315 96BB 6217
 ```

-Since the debian package of Tor is owned by the debian-tor user and group.
-We ran the above commands as debian-tor.
+(Note: Since the debian package of Tor is owned by the debian-tor user and group, we ran the above commands as debian-tor - hence the `sudo -u debian-tor` at the beginning of each command.)

 Now we'll create a configuration file for the directory authority.
-First, get the two fingerprints:
+First, get the two fingerprints of the keys:

 ```
 finger1=$(sudo cat /var/lib/tor/keys/authority_certificate  | grep fingerprint | cut -f 2 -d ' ')